timbitz/Whippet.jl/README.md

 cd Whippet
 julia dependencies.jl
 ```
 NOTE: `julia dependencies.jl` may be noisy with deprecated syntax warnings.
 This is due to the rapid pace at which base julia is being developed and does not actually mean that there was/is a fatal problem with Whippet or its dependencies.
-It should finish cleanly if you run it a second time.

 ### 3) Build an index.
 You need your genome sequence in fasta, and a gene annotation file in GTF or Refflat format.
 Default examples are supplied for hg19.